How Can I Obtain an LSAT Exemption?

 BYU Law may offer admission to a limited number of students who have not taken a law school entrance exam when certain conditions are met.
 Potential applicants must verify with the Admissions Director, Andrea Fitzgerald, at email@example.com that they are eligible for the LSAT exemption.

 Send an email to the admissions director, Andrea Fitzgerald, at firstname.lastname@example.org with your BYU Net ID and request to be considered under the LSAT exemption.
 Once she verifies your eligibility by reviewing your transcript and test score, you should complete the normal application process maintained on lsac.org.
 Remember to check the box on the application indicating that you are an LSAT exempt applicant.

-Yes, you will still be part of the eligible pool for general merit scholarships, but will not be eligible for a Clark or Dean’s Scholarship.
+Yes, you will still be part of the eligible pool for general merit scholarships.
+However, scholarship opportunities for LSAT exempt applicants are generally more limited, and you will not be eligible for a Clark or Dean’s Scholarship.

-No, you must have taken one of the referenced standardized tests for the purpose of obtaining admission to an undergraduate institution and scored in the top 15%.
+No, you must have taken the ACT or SAT for the purpose of obtaining admission to an undergraduate institution and scored in the top 15%.